squidrpi/mame4all-pi/readme.txt

 To switch off anti-aliasing drawing set the "display_smooth_stretch" to "no" in the mame.cfg.
 Performance can be impacted depending on the size of your monitor's resolution when switching off anti-aliasing.
 The "antialias" setting in mame.cfg is only for vector drawing.

 Postprocessing scanline drawing is available, the "display_effect" in the mame.cfg controls this.
 Scanlines work best when "display_smooth_stretch" is set to "no".

+On the fly HDMI resolution change is implemented.
+It calls the "changeres" script when the menu is opened and also when a game is opened.
+This is a custom script so edit to your liking, an example is included.

 SUPPORTED GAMES